-Our household includes young children, as well as next door and our mother our mother our mother of and father as well as our 96-year-old grandmother all with significant health concerns.
+Our household includes young children, as well as next door as well as our mother and father as well as our 96-year-old grandmother all with significant health concerns.
 It is imperative that we maintain unobstructed access to our property at all times to accommodate any potential emergencies.
 The presence of my elderly grandmother necessitates frequent visits from healthcare providers and, in some cases, emergency services.
 Any hindrance in access could have severe consequences for her health and well-being.